Amanda Sage: Visionary art organizations

-Style, themes and methods
+Style, themes, and methods

-She is considered a talented visionary artist.
-Her portrait and figure-works are meant to inspire spiritual and personal transformation.
-They feature waves of "intense color" that convey boundless growth opportunities.
+Sage is considered to be a visionary artist.
+Her works are created with the intent to inspire spiritual and personal transformation.

-She receives inspiration from live music and her own ideas or emotions.
-She begins painting by nurturing and allowing a story to develop.
-She uses devices, such as playing music or audiobooks, to allow herself to freely and spontaneously let the painting emerge without overthinking.
-When she paints live, Sage often receives a nugget from a conversation as inspiration for her work.
+She gets inspiration from live music, nature, and conversations.
+She begins a painting by developing a narrative, then allows the work to emerge, often listening to music or audiobooks to avoid overthinking.

-She sees visionary art as a cultural phenomenon and an art form that tells a universal story of interconnectedness of life and the divine.
-Believing that "art is a powerful, symbolic language," transformation is the ultimate goal to entice awareness and actions to consciously care for one another and the earth.
-Personally, "it's a practice, a meditation, and a dedication that takes me into a space of contemplation."
+She describes visionary art as a cultural phenomenon.
+She says her goal is to create a culture of empathy for living beings and the earth, saying, "it's a practice, a meditation, and a dedication that takes [her] into a space of contemplation."

 The egg is a common motif in her works.
-It represents the seed of life and a doorway or portal to the infinite.
-Sage has said that it is her intention "to create portals that open to the infinite possibilities of being and expressing, so that we may remember and re-discover who we are, where we originate from and where we are headed."
-Another symbolic reference is "the train" meant to convey regenerative, infinite journeys to bring about spiritual, educational, creative and practical transformation.
-The work, Regeneration, made in 2012, is one of her favorite paintings: "It encompasses a very simple vision and scenario on which to meditate...
-It is the journey of regeneration, activation, collaboration, and participation – rooted in compassion, forgiveness, and love."
+This is representative of Sage's intention "to create portals that open to the infinite possibilities of being and expressing so that we may remember and rediscover who we are, where we originate from, and where we are headed."
+Another symbolic reference is "the train," intended to convey regenerative journeys of spiritual transformation.